25-year-old killed in east Columbus bar shooting - NewsBreak

 Related

-COLUMBUS, Ohio (WCMH) — A 37-year-old woman is dead after she was hit by a car Sunday night while walking in northeast Columbus, according to Columbus police.
-CPD say that just after 8:30 p.m.
-Sunday, an unknown vehicle was driving east on Morse Road near Dunbridge Street.
-The driver hit Alexis Wolfe, who was trying […]
+COLUMBUS, Ohio (WSYX) — A 37-year-old woman is dead following a hit-skip in northeast Columbus Sunday night.
+The crash happened near Morse Road and Dunbridge Street just after 8:30 p.m.
+Police said an unknown vehicle was driving east on Morse Road when Alexis Wolfe attempted to cross the street....

 RELATED LOCAL CHANNELS